CHAPTER 165. ROAD TO ECONOMIC SELF-SUFFICIENCY THROUGH EMPLOYMENT AND TRAINING (RESET) PROGRAM

 RESET—Road to Economic Self-Sufficiency Through Employment and Training—A program operated by the Department, within the constraints of available funds, to enable recipients of cash assistance to secure permanent full-time unsubsidized jobs, entry level jobs or part-time jobs which can establish a work history, preferably in the private sector, with wages and benefits that lead to economic independence and self-sufficiency as soon as practicable.

-Special allowances for supportive services—Payments for items and services as determined by the Department to be necessary to enable a participant to prepare for, seek, accept or maintain education, employment or training.
+Special allowances for supportive services—Payments for items and services the Department determines to be required for a participant to participate in an approved work or work-related activity.

 Authority